What is being proposed across Hampshire

 We are working with other Hampshire local authorities on proposals for new unitary councils

-In response to Government plans, we are working with other councils to look at the options for the future of local government in Hampshire, considering what would work best for our communities.
+In response to Government plans, we are working with 11 other councils to look at the future of local government in Hampshire, considering what would work best for our communities.

-Under the current timetable, final proposals put forward will be considered by the Government in early 2026 with new unitary councils taking over from either April 2027 or April 2028.
+We are assessing the options for unitary councils against the Government criteria and guiding principles.
+Unitary councils would replace the current two-tier council system of county and district or borough councils.
+Final proposals will be considered by the Government in early 2026 with new unitary councils taking over from April 2028.

-Based on research, a four unitary model for mainland Hampshire has been assessed as the best option.
-This is based on evidence that incudes assessment of a large amount of financial, place and needs data against 44 agreed metrics.
+Based on our research, a four unitary model for mainland Hampshire has been assessed as the best option.
+This is based on evidence assessed against financial, place and needs data.
+See what this would mean for Hart.

-This model would see four new unitary councils created to replace the existing mainland councils, focused on the four major urban economies and population centres of Southampton, Portsmouth, Winchester and Basingstoke and the surrounding areas.
-The Isle of Wight Council, as an island unitary authority, would remain separate and unchanged under this arrangement given their unique geography and circumstances
+This model would see four new unitary councils created to replace the existing mainland councils.
+They would be focused on the major urban economies of Southampton, Portsmouth, Winchester and Basingstoke and the surrounding areas.
+The Isle of Wight Council, as an island unitary authority, would remain separate and unchanged under this arrangement.

 Is this page helpful?